RalphHightower/EOL-RalphHightower/EquipmentDisposition.md

 | [B&H](https://www.bhphotovideo.com/) (https://www.bhphotovideo.com/) will be referred to as B&H. They are a major retailer, brick and mortar store and online presence, of photography, video, televisions, entertainment systems, computer and accessories, optics, smartphones,tablets and accessories, based in New York City, New York.
 The company follows the Jewish sabbath and holy holidays.
 Their hours of operation can be found at: https://www.bhphotovideo.com/find/HelpCenter/StoreInfo.jsp. |

 ## Active Computers
-- All active computers must have their hard drives and SSD (Solid State Drive) fully reformatted before gifting or recycled ♻️.
+- All active computers must have their hard drives and SSD (Solid State Drive) fully reformatted before gifting or recycling ♻️.
 - Networking equipment may be gifted or recycled ♻️.
 - Printers may be gifted or recycled ♻️.
 - Monitors may be gifted or recycled ♻️.